-The musical genius Rory Gallagher was born on this day (March 2) in 1948.
-Sadly he passed away in 1995.
+The musical genius Rory Gallagher sadly passed away on June 14, 1995.
 Known as the People’s Guitarist the County Donegal Irish blues star was modest, passionate and all about the music and his Fender Strat.
 It’s little wonder the Ballyshannon musician is celebrated still, 23 years after his death.

 In 1972 he told the Rolling Stone “It seems a waste to me to work and work for years and just turn into some sort of personality."